vsquicciarini/madys/docs/source/instance_creation.rst

    hr8799_obj=madys.SampleObject(input_data,ext_map='leike')

-In both cases, all the information related to the instance can be accessed through the instance attribute 'phot_table'.
+In both cases, all the information related to the instance can be accessed through the instance attribute ``'phot_table'``.

 Customizable options
 ------------